 When you’re in port, your mobile signal will typically switch to a carrier from the country or island you’re visiting.
-Roaming charges in these areas vary but are usually very pricey.
+Roaming expenses on cruise ships and in these areas vary but are usually very pricey.

 However, people often forget to treat a cruise like they would any other overseas holiday and end up leaving their phone running as normal.
 It’s essential to turn off signal, data and roaming to save yourself any shocking bills upon your return home.

 Some cruise lines have introduced “social plans.”
 For example, Carnival provides unlimited access to social networks that include Facebook, Twitter, Instagram and Snapchat for a flat fee per day or per voyage on select ships; web and email access are not included in social plans.

 Both Carnival Cruise Line and Royal Caribbean are rolling out high-tech connectivity systems across their fleets, with some ships in each fleet already offering some of the fastest internet at sea. roaming expenses on cruise